rondagdag/edi-cam-vrbot/README.md

 Read more about the project here https://www.hackster.io/RONDAGDAG/control-your-earth-rover-in-virtual-reality-15a9fe

+Checkout all my AR/VR with IoT Experiments at https://www.hackster.io/RONDAGDAG/projects

 The Node.js server is responsible for:

 * Listening for the incoming video stream via HTTP. [ffmpeg](https://www.ffmpeg.org/), a multimedia framework for converting and streaming audio / video, is used to encode the webcam's video to MPEG1.